 Strong winds can be a gardener’s worst nightmare, especially salty winds in coastal areas.
-Wind can cause problems for plant growth by stunting them.
+However, there are plenty of plants for gardens with high wind.

-But don’t fear!
-There are things you can do to help reduce the amount of breeze flowing in your garden, as well as shrubs and trees you can plant that deal with the wind very well.
+There are things you can do to help reduce the amount of breeze flowing in your garden.
+There are also shrubs and trees you can plant that deal with the wind very well.

-In this article, I’ll be going over the different types of plants suited to strong winds, including coastal salty winds and how you can still have a thriving garden, no matter where you live!
+So, to help out, here are some different plants suited to strong winds, including coastal salty winds.
+Find out how you can still have a thriving garden, no matter where you live!

 Plant for the wind